hildiesu/hildiesu.github.io/index.md

 **Lab 7, part-2**

   This lab was so fun to me, I love the idea of adding a game into code such as the HI-LO lab.
 This lab though was way more complex than the hi-lo game.
-We needed way way functions, loops, and problem solving to be able to execute this lab properly.
+We needed to use functions, loops, and problem solving to be able to execute this lab properly.
 This was my favorite because I also like the game black jack and seeing that we were able to do this lab in a beginner class made me so much more interested in what else I can do with code.

 **Lab 12, part-1, part-2**